Understanding image motion with group representations: Introduction

 \section{Introduction}

-Visual motion perception is a key component of ethological and computer vision.
-By understanding how a sequence of images reflects an agent's motion and the motion of objects in the world around it, the agent can better judge how to act in that setting.
-For example, a fly can use visual motion cues to dodge a rapidly approaching hand and to distinguish this threat from the motion generated by a looming landing surface \cite{reiser_visual_2013}.
-In computer vision, motion is an important cue for understanding the nature of actions, disambiguating the 3D structure of a scene, and predicting future scene structure.
-Because of the importance of motion cues for interpreting and navigating the visual world, it has been extensively studied from computational, ethological, and biological perspectives.
+Motion perception is a key component of biological and computer vision.
+By understanding how a stream of images reflects the motion of the world around it, an agent can better judge how to act.
+For example, a fly can use visual motion cues to dodge an approaching hand and to distinguish this threat from a looming landing surface (\cite{reiser_visual_2013}).
+Motion is an important cue for understanding actions and predicting 3D scene structure, and it has been extensively studied from computational, ethological, and biological perspectives (\cite{hildreth1987analysis}).

 In computer vision, the problem of motion representation has typically been approached from either a local or global perspective.
-Local representations of motion are exemplified by optical flow and its relatives.
-Flow represents image motion as the 2D displacement of individual pixels of an image, giving rich low-level detail while foregoing a compact representation of the underlying structure of the flow field.
-In contrast, global representations such as those used in odometry and simultaneous localization and mapping (SLAM) can coherently explain the movement of the whole scene in a video with relatively few parameters using a representation such as a point cloud and a set of poses.
-However, such representations typically rely on a rigid world assumption and ignore non-rigid elements and independent motions, thus discarding useful motion information and limiting their applicability.
+Local representations of motion are exemplified by optical flow.
+Flow represents image motion as the 2D displacement of individual pixels of an image, giving rich low-level detail while foregoing a compact representation of the underlying scene motion.
+In contrast, global representations such as those used in visual odometry attempt to compactly explain the movement of the whole scene.
+Such representations typically rely on a rigid world assumption, thus limiting their applicability to more general settings.

-For an agent to understand and act based on scene motion, it is important that the agent have access to a representation that is global in the scene content and flexible enough to accommodate scene non-rigidities and motion due to both itself and others.
-We propose to learn a motion representation with both of these properties.
+Image transformations due to motion form a subspace of all continuous image transformations.
+Smooth changes in the motion subspace correspond to sequences of images with realistic motion.
+We wish to characterize this subspace.
+The motion subspace differs from other image transformation subspaces, such as changes in the space of images of human faces.
+Smooth changes in this space also form a subspace of image transformations, but one containing transformations that do not occur in natural image sequences, such as the face of one person transforming into the face of another.
+A representation that characterizes motion should be sensitive to the distinction between image transformations that are realistic (produced by image motion) vs. those that are unrealistic (not produced by image motion).